 Part 1: Prehistory

 In 1968, at the tender age of thirty, Donald Knuth published the first volume of a book that was supposed to be about compilers.
-Volume 1 of The Art of Computer Programming instead formed the basis for what would become the first systematic and theoretical investigation of techniques for designing and analyzing algorithms 1 in the future field of academic computer science.
+Volume 1 of The Art of Computer Programming instead formed the basis for what would become the first systematic investigation of techniques for designing and analyzing algorithms 1 in the future field of academic computer science.

 Over the next ten years he would publish three volumes (1.
 Fundamental Algorithms, 2.
 Seminumerical Algorithms, and 3.
 Sorting and Searching) and also updated editions of volumes 1 and 3.